 Abi leaned over and whispered in my ear, this driver is haulin ass!
 To which I replied, I know, but I’m trying not to think about it.
-It was a wild beginning of our Camino de Santiago journey.
+It was a wild beginning, this bus ride to St Jean Pied de Port, of our Camino de Santiago journey.

 Our Camino de Santiago Journey